CrayLabs/SmartRedis/doc/runtime.rst

 Model Execution Environment Variable
 ====================================

-SmartRedis enables a timeout on the length of time that is allowed to elapse while waiting for a model to elapse.
-This is controlled by the ``SR_MODEL_TIMEOUT`` environment variable.
+The ``SR_MODEL_TIMEOUT`` environment variable defines a timeout on the length of time SmartRedis will wait for a model to execute.
 The value for this variable is measured in milliseconds, and the default value is one minute.

 Connection and Command Execution Environment Variables
 ======================================================